Bluewater Centre for Raptor Rehabilitation

 📍 Sarnia, Ontario, Canada

-Bluewater Centre for Raptor Rehabilitation is a Sarnia-Lambton nonprofit that rescues, medically treats, rehabilitates, and releases injured birds of prey, loons, herons, swans, and other waterfowl.
-The centre coordinates emergency rescues and volunteer transport, provides public education using ambassador birds, and relies on volunteers and community donations to support feeding, care, transport, and facility needs.
+Bluewater Centre for Raptor Rehabilitation is a Sarnia-Lambton non-profit dedicated to rescuing, medically treating, rehabilitating, and releasing injured birds of prey, as well as loons, herons, and other waterfowl.
+The centre coordinates emergency rescues and transport, works with veterinarians and partner facilities, and relies on volunteers and community donations to support feeding, care, and facility needs.
+It also provides public education through ambassador birds and community events to raise awareness about threats to local birds and promote wildlife-safe practices.

 Monday 9:00am - 4:00pm